zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

   The workshop folder and the lab folders are displayed in Atom.
   ![](./images/use-atom-editor-folder-structure-in-atom.png " ")
-7. Expand the Workshop folder, **1-labs-quickstart-workshop** in this example, open the `manifest.json` to list the labs you plan to add to your workshop and update the title of the workshop.
+7. Expand the workshop folder, **1-labs-quickstart-workshop** in this example, open the `manifest.json` to list the labs you plan to add to your workshop and update the title of the workshop.
 The `manifest.json` is like your book map file in SDL.
   ![](./images/use-atom-editor-manifest-json.png " ")
 8. Open the `intro.md` file from **1-labs-quickstart-workshop** and update it as per your requirements.
 9. Open the `README.md` file and update it with a summary of your workshop.
     ![](./images/use-atom-editor-readme-update.png " ")
 10. Similarly, expand the lab folder, for example, **2-labs-git-hub-get-started-install-configure** and edit the `.md` file as per your requirement.
 If you want to use any images in your lab, then include them in the images folder.

-## **STEP 6:** Preview Your Workshop and Labs Using atom-live-server
+## **STEP 5:** Preview Your Workshop and Labs Using atom-live-server

 To preview your output in a browser:
 1. Start the **atom-live-server**.
 In the Atom editor, select **Packages > atom-live-server > Start server**.